Pay Stubs: A Detailed Guide

 Employer contributions

-If your employer makes contributions toward accounts on your behalf, such as a 401(k) match program, you’ll see their contributions on your pay stub.
+If your employer makes contributions toward accounts on your behalf, such as a 401(k) matching program, you’ll see their contributions on your pay stub.

 Direct deposit information